elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/examples/react_to_changes.md

   const [formState, setFormState] = useState<FormState>(initialState);

   const sendForm = useCallback(async () => {
-    // The form isValid state will stay "undefined" until all the fields are dirty.
+    // The form isValid state will stay "undefined" until either:
+    // - all the fields are dirty
+    // - we call the form "validate()" or "submit()" methods

-    // This is why we check first if its undefined, and if so  we call the validate() method
+    // This is why we first check if it is undefined and if it is, we call the validate() method
-    // to trigger the validation on all the fields that haven't been validated yet. const isValid = formState.isValid ?? (await formState.validate());
+    // which will validate **only** the fields that haven't been validated yet. const isValid = formState.isValid ?? (await formState.validate());
     if (!isValid) {
-      // Maybe show a callout?
+      // Show a callout somewhere...
       return;
     }